 Design and Analysis of Algorithms

 In this course, a thorough examination of several well-known techniques that are used for the design and analysis of efficient algorithms will be covered.
-Topics to be covered include theoretical measures of algorithm complexity, sorting and selection algorithms, greedy algorithms, divide and conquer techniques, dynamic programming, linear programming, graph algorithms, search strategies, and an introduction to the theory of NP-completeness, algorithms for algebraic problems, probabilistic methods, and approximation algorithms.
+Topics to be covered include theoretical measures of algorithm complexity, greedy algorithms, divide and conquer techniques, dynamic programming, graph algorithms, search strategies, and an introduction to the theory of NP-completeness.

 CS 310 and CS 330 Calculus (MATH 113, 114, 213) and MATH 125.
 Please contact with the instructor if you are not sure.